antpearson/Mixd-CSS-Framework/README.md

 Keep selectors efficient and portable.

 Heavily location-based selectors are bad for a number of reasons.
 For example, take `.sidebar h3 span {}`.
-This selector is too location-based and thus we cannot move that `span` outside of a `h3` outside of `.sidebar` and maintain styling.
+This selector is too location-based and thus that `span` cannot be moved outside of a `h3` outside of `.sidebar` and maintain styling.

 Selectors which are too long also introduce performance issues; the more checks in a selector (e.g. `.sidebar h3 span` has three checks, `.content ul p a` has four), the more work the browser has to do.